The Grandparent Biological Clock

 Hurry up please!
 I want to be a granny!

 With life expectancy now reaching into the 80s in developed nations, it is not uncommon for children to know all four of their grandparents and possibly a great-grandparent or two.

-While grandparents might hang around longer than they did in past generations, they are also waiting longer to become grandparents as their children delay marriage and childbearing into the late 20s.
-Many would-be grandparents may wait into their late 50s and 60s for their first grandchild, rather than their late 40s to 50s as in previous generations.
+While grandparents might hang around longer than they did in past generations, they are also waiting longer to become grandparents as their children delay marriage and childbearing into their 30s.
+Many would-be grandparents may wait into their 60s for their first grandchild to arrive, rather than their 40s as in previous generations.

 Some older parents feel a sense of urgency about their adult children’s childlessness, a kind of grandparent biological clock.

 They sense the time of optimal presence to grandchildren passing by and are eager to share their time and wisdom with a new generation.
 But the grandchild timetable is not under their control.